DanielGroneberg/GCP_ML/02 Lab: Predicting Visitor Purchases with BigQuery ML.md

   country
 );
 ```
 As predicted, this model took a bit longer to train: about 8 minutes.
-Our new model has a ROC of .92
+Our new model has a ROC of .92, which is better than the ~.90 of the previous iteration.
+This improvment is significant given that the closer we get to 1, the harder small changes become.

 ![image](https://github.com/user-attachments/assets/50d9bca3-ffe2-45e5-aec1-591f78b31fb4)

-Making new predictions
+And of course, the final step is making new predictions with the new model:

 ![image](https://github.com/user-attachments/assets/6deeae3b-0a1e-4b29-8417-bfceb586f2aa)